Technology is comprised of three subject areas:

 Creative cuisine club

 The club is very popular and operates on a first come, first served basis.
-Pupils should sign up for each session on the list which is put up outside T5 every fortnight.
+Pupils should sign up for each session on the list which is put up outside T5 every week.

 Cake decorating and Christmas cake club

-As well as creative cuisine club, the department also run a cake decorating club for third year pupils and, in the autumn term, a Christmas cake club for first years.
+As well as Creative cuisine club, the department also run a Cake decorating club for Second to Fifth Year pupils and, in the autumn term, a Christmas cake club for First Years.